 “This extra-marital emotional involvement replaces a couples’ intimacy and obviously, may drive a wedge between partners.
 This in turn, may very well create distance and a feeling of separation, alienation, and aloneness/loneliness.”

 It is cheating if it drives a wedge between you and your partner.
 Especially if it involves lies and betrayal.

 Signs of an emotional affair

-Here are the classic signs that point to you or your partner being involved in an emotional affair:
+Here are the classic signs that point to your wife, partner or husband being involved in an emotional affair: